sanjivyash/AuthAPI/README.md

 ```
 bash test.sh
 ```
 from the project root directory, which will display the appropriate message.
 Please note that the tests require ```Python``` installed in your system.
-Windows users may have permission problems, which has been addressed [here](https://stackoverflow.com/questions/56974927/permission-denied-trying-to-run-python-on-windows-10)
+Windows users may have permission problems, which has been addressed [here](https://stackoverflow.com/questions/56974927/permission-denied-trying-to-run-python-on-windows-10) (a bigger problem might be running bash at all :upside_down_face:)

 ## Environment Variables
 The development environment variables are stored in ```config/dev.env```.
 The default file is as follows: